Contact Us

 Conclusion: Systems, Not Heroics

-Your implementation partner is not your friend.
-They are a commercial entity designed to maximize billable utilization.
-When that goal aligns with your success, great.
-When it doesn't, you must be the operator who intervenes.
+Your implementation partner is a commercial entity designed to maximize billable utilization.
+When that goal aligns with your success, the model works.
+When it does not, you must be the operator who intervenes.

 You don't need more status reports.
 You need a rescue plan.
-If your strategic initiative is stuck in the mud, stop waiting for the vendor to fix it.
-They caused it.
+If your strategic initiative is stuck, stop waiting for the vendor to fix the operating model that is failing.
+Reset the economics, secure the IP, and move the project back under control.